Woman in her 50s smiling outdoors during menopause transition.

 Say no more often

-Protecting your energy is not selfish, it’s smart physiology.
+Protecting your energy is not selfish; it’s smart physiology.
 Your body needs more recovery time now, and that’s okay.

+Nutrition is a key pillar of feeling better during menopause after 50.
 These foods support hormones, bones, metabolism, and mood without complicated meal plans or restrictive diets.

-Healthy menopause-friendly foods.
+Menopause after 50: Healthy menopause-friendly foods.

 Food that supports your body.